-Despite today having over 140 memberships, the club still pursues the same off-peak philosophy and retains the 'small club' feel where members look out and care for one another.
+Despite today having more than 150 memberships comprising over 285 people, the club still pursues the same off-peak philosophy and retains the 'small club' feel where members look out and care for one another.
+Note: One membership generally comprises two people, being husband and wife, or partner.
+We also have a number of single members, both male and female, who take the opportunity to form new friendships and travel with a friendly and supportive group.

 - support and service the interests of members in undertaking